boyzoid/python-document-store-demo/README.md

 ## Setup

-This setup assumes you already have [Python](https://www.python.org/) and [MySQL Shell](https://dev.mysql.com/downloads/shell/) installed and have access to a MySQL database.
+This setup assumes you already have [Python 3.10](https://www.python.org/) and [MySQL Shell](https://dev.mysql.com/downloads/shell/) installed and have access to a MySQL database.

 * Open MySQL Shell and connect to your MySQL instance using the following command: `\c {user}:{password}@{host}:33060`